hashicorp/terraform-provider-aws/website/docs/r/elastic_beanstalk_application_version.html.markdown

 * `key` - (Required) S3 object that is the Application Version source bundle.
 * `force_delete` - (Optional) On delete, force an Application Version to be deleted when it may be in use by multiple Elastic Beanstalk Environments.
 * `tags` - Key-value map of tags for the Elastic Beanstalk Application Version.
+If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `arn` - The ARN assigned by AWS for this Elastic Beanstalk Application.
+* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block).